Scientific Name

 Description

-Rebutia pulchra is a low growing, mound forming cactus which branches profusely from the base.
-The stem is dull olive-green tinged with red to dark violet, up to 2 inches (5 cm) in diameter and up to 1.2 inches (3 cm) tall.
-The stem is covered by flat tubercles which vary in color between dark green and violet.
-In older plants tubercles are arranged in up to 16 spiral line merging in the apex.
-The areoles are long, narrow with short white felt.
-The spines are yellow or brown and up to 0.4 inch (1 cm) long.
-The flowers are pale to dark magenta or red sometimes bicolored with white throats, up to 1.6 inches (4 cm) long and in diameter.
-They are produced in late spring.
+Weingartia pulchra, formerly known as Rebutia pulchra, is a small cactus that branches profusely and forms a mound as it matures.
+The stems are dull olive-green tinged with red to dark violet, and can grow up to 1.2 inches (3 cm) tall and 2 inches (5 cm) in diameter.
+They are covered by flat tubercles, which vary in color from dark green to violet.
+In older plants, tubercles are arranged in up to 16 spiral lines merging at the apex.
+The areoles are narrow with short white felt.
+The spines are yellow or brown and can reach 0.4 inches (1 cm) in length.

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutia without too much trouble.
-Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter to promote better blooming.
+Their water and light requirements are pretty typical for many cacti species, including a cooling period in the winter to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
-It's imperative that the cactus is not exposed to prolonged dampness and sitting water.
+The cactus mustn't be exposed to prolonged dampness and standing water.
 Never let your cactus sit in a dish of water.
-For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
-When it blooms, this will make a truly beautiful display.
-Lastly, make sure to fertilizer during the growing season for the best results.
+Instead of propagating your offsets, let the plant form a large cluster for the best viewing.
+When it blooms, this will make a stunning display.
+Lastly, ensure to fertilize during the growing season for the best results.

 Links